 Buyers of promotional products, custom apparel and online merchandising technology that will help our clients meet their goals.
 Customers are primarily creative, marketing folks who are juggling a myriad of responsibilities: print, digital, design, event planning, data analytics, filling the sales funnel, bringing new products and services to life, brand development and more.
 Note: we work with Procurement Departments but steer clear of “sort by price” race to the bottom RFPs that waste our collective time.

 We have corporate clients in all major verticals.
 This gives a deep bench of experience and avoids an “eggs in one basket” scenario.
-However, our experience is concentrated in healthcare and technology.
+However, our experience is concentrated in healthcare and technology as well as purpose-driven organizations.
 Selling specific products and services to these verticals is what our Boston office says is, “Smaaaaaht.”

 They recognize and reward employees as well as thank clients for their business.
 They have sales and injury-free workplace contests.
 They are BRAVE and willing to battle the mundane by daring to be different.
 They love their brand and protect it with their lives.
 They are beer-worthy.
+They care abour their staff, community and our environment.
 Again, they trust us.
 They appreciate that we are forward thinking, fun to work with, caring, customer service savvy, knowledgeable, committed, responsive, creative, the cat’s meow, da heezy fo sheezy…

 Not every deal, client or sale is good.
 Divas and price whores aren’t worth it.
 Deliver value and know what you are worth.
 You are worth it.